Monitoring affordable housing delivery

 • the diversity of the people living in the affordable homes

-We have created an online report which includes all the data we collected from the Registered Providers during this survey.
+We have created an online report which includes the data we have collected from the Registered Providers during our survey.
 This report is interactive which means you can choose to view the data in different ways including on a map, and in tables.

 How do we monitor affordable housing?